codgersanya/externaleutrancellfdd/readme.txt

 Also, always ensure that variables are set correctly in your ~/.moshellrc so that login to nodes can work -based on nodenames only.

 Usage:
+Upload externaleutrancellfdd_main.mos together with all the subs to anywhere under your ~/ on ENM!
+Run externaleutrancellfdd_main.mos from moshell!
+Doesn't matter whether you are logged in to a node or you just ran moshell in offline mode.
 After running the script (run externaleutrancellfdd_main.mos) it asks whether you have a file with the list of X2s.

 	a) If the answer is yes, then the expected format is displayed.